 17. Payment of Accommodation

 If you are staying at one of the University Halls of Residence you may either pay the full amount of accommodation or you MUST setup a payment plan prior to occupancy.
-Please see Accommodation section of MyNapierAccommodation Prompt Payment Discount
+Please see Accommodation section of MyNapier:

+Accommodation Prompt Payment Discount

 If you are staying for the full year and you want to pay in full at application stage, you will be eligible for a 2% discount in 25/26 session.